Awarding body and course title

 What are the tuition fees?

-Will the course be taught by Queen Mary academics?
+Is the course taught by academic staff from Queen Mary?

-The programme will mainly be run and taught by academics from our London MBBS degree, while the remaining areas of the curriculum will be taught in conjunction with London and local academics and clinicians.
+The programme is led and taught by staff from our London MBBS degree, working as a team with local academics and clinicians.

 Will I have an opportunity to study in London at any point in the course?

 MBBS Malta students who meet the academic criteria will be given the opportunity to study an intercalated science degree in London, taken over one year.
 Two week SSC projects may be available at other points in the course on an exchange basis with MBBS London students.
 This may incur additional costs if the project is undertaken outside of QMUL, ie a clinical environment such as the NHS or private organisation.
 Students are expected to meet their own costs for travel, accommodation and subsistence.

 How many students will be enrolled on the programme?

 A proposed 60 students on the 5 year Medicine MBBS Malta programme in 2018/19